01-edu/public/subjects/AI.GO/first-wink/README.md

 > We can mention thing you do not know; but by this time, you know what to do!
 Search for it, ask your peers and use clever prompts ;)

-- **You need to continue on the HTML, CSS, JS code you submitted for the exercise `first-move`, but with an empty JavaScript file and do not forget to change the name of the linked files to the name of this exercise as well as following the new instructions!**
+- **You need to continue on the HTML, CSS, JS code you submitted for the exercise `first-move`, but with an empty JavaScript file.
+Do not forget to change the name of the linked files to the name of this exercise as well as following the new instructions!**

 ### Resources